jordymac/placeos-site/content/_index.md

       protected.
 We don't store anything.
   - title: Plugs into what you've already got
     summary: >-
-      This replaces nothing — unless you want it to.
+      This replaces nothing, unless you want it to.
 PlaceOS doesn’t require you to rip and replace.
 It plugs into what you’ve already got.
-Integrate first — replace later, if needed.
   - title: Future proof by design
     summary: >-
-      Built for what’s next — not just what’s now.
+      Built for what’s next, not just what’s now.
 PlaceOS isn’t tied to any one interface, vendor, or trend.
-As tech shifts — LLMs, AI agents, new protocols — we’re already wired for it.
+As technology rapidly shifts (LLMs, AI agents, new protocols) we’re already wired for it.
 We didn’t build PlaceOS to be finished.
 We built it to keep going.
-That’s the difference between a product and a platform.
-categories:
-  - AI
-  - APIs
-  - AV
-  - Automation
-  - Campus
-  - Configuration
-  - Desk Booking
-  - Drivers
-  - Energy
-  - Enterprise
-  - HVAC
-  - Interface
-  - Meeting Rooms
-  - Modules
-  - Occupancy
-  - Platform
-  - Product
-  - Room Booking
-  - Sales
-  - Scalability
-  - Stagehand
-  - Surveys
-  - Systems
-  - UX
-  - Visitor Management
-  - WorkMate
-  - Workplace
-  - Workplace Management
-  - Zones
 ---